EasyHttp/EasyHttp/EasyHttp.Specs/README.txt

-﻿
+﻿[Note: These are integration tests]

 To run the tests you need CouchDB.
-Yep.
-They are integration tests!

-Fire up CouchDB and it should all work with localhost:5984
+1. Fire up CouchDB on localhost:5984
+2. Create a database called easyhttp.

+(I'll make this part of the test setup, but for now it's manual)